Grant B. Morgan, Ph.D

 B.S.
 Psychology (2003) - Clemson University

-Experimental Design (Graduate; Baylor University - Fall 2012)
+EDP 6360: Experimental Design I (Graduate; Baylor University)

-Advanced quantitative methods, latent variable models, clustering/classification, nonparametric statistics
+Advanced quantitative methods, latent variable models, clustering/classification, nonparametric statistics, psychometrics

 2011 Outstanding Doctoral Student Award - University of South Carolina